 Katie Corley Art, a fantastic resource for all things paper, has an adorable Camp Notes section full of sweet stationery and notepads.
 I love this option for boys because there are a lot of fun motifs like bugs that would certainly appeal to John Albert.
 How cute to send a set of notecards as part of a care package?

 Scribbled Design has darling camp stationery (I love the “News From Camp” cards) along with activity binders (handwriting, math) in case you want to sneak in some educational projects for down time.
 Teachers are the brains behind this line and my kids genuinely enjoy the personalized worksheets.

 Emerson Sloan’s gift bundles make ideal care packages.
-Their camp packages are going up on the website next week (week of 5/10) so be sure to check those out when they’re live.
-They also do custom parcels based on your child’s age and interests AND they’ll handle the shipping (just give them a call to coordinate).
+Their camp stuff is adorable – they also do custom parcels based on your child’s age and interests AND they’ll handle the shipping (just give them a call to coordinate).
 A fantastic option for “delegating the care package.”

 Swoozie’s is another great resource for stationery and labels with a camp theme.
 This is also a perfect place to hunt for care package goodies – the kids and tweens gift pages are full of fun things (I love the underwater cameras, personalized Corckcicles, fun goggles and hair ties, and nail stickers).